-The KUMC satellite core is led by Devin Koestler an Associate Professor of Biostatistics.
+The KUMC DSC is led by Dr. Prabhakar Chalise, Associate Professor, and Dr. Devin Koestler, Professor, both in the Department of Biostatistics & Data Science at the University of Kansas Medical Center.
+Dr. Chalise's primary research interest is in utilizing his training in biostatistics and quantitative sciences to understand the biology of living systems.
+He works closely in the studies of molecular basis of the disease using various types of genetics and genomics data.
+Most of such datasets are high dimensional in nature which include SNP, mRNA expression, microRNA, DNA methylation, and protein expression.
 Dr. Koestler’s specialty is statistical genomics.
 He focuses on the development and application of novel bioinformatics/statistical methodologies for identifying biologically and clinically relevant patterns in high-throughput ‘omic data, with an emphasis on computationally efficient clustering methodologies for identifying molecular subtypes of human diseases.
 Bioinformatics specialists at the KUMC Core have extensive experience in the design and analysis of ‘omic studies using both microarray and high-throughput sequencing technologies and provide the core with expertise in statistical analysis and clinical studies.

 Stuart Macdonald, Ph.D.